Houda-EL-BACHRI/Web_Scraping_with_beautifulsoup/Readme.txt

-Ce projet consiste à créer une DataFrame a pratir des informations scrapper dans le site OpenFoodFact en ce basant sur le code HTML et en utilisant la bibliothéque BeautifullSoup ansi que ces fonctionnalité (fin_all, find, select, select_one...)
+This project consists of creating a DataFrame to practice information scrapper in the OpenFoodFact site based on the HTML code and using the BeautifullSoup library as well as these features (fin_all, find, select, select_one ...)